lodarren/MathematicalLibrary/README.md

 moment.
 - As a user, I want to be able to contribute to the database adding a request to one of the main lists of equation entries or to the main list of theorems depending on the request that is being submitted.
+- As a user, I want to be able to save my to-do list to file.
+- A a user, I want to be prompted to save my request entries, my equation entries and my theorem entries when I attempt to quit the program.